codacy/docs/docs/organizations/organization-overview.md

 To access your Organization Overview, select an organization from the top navigation bar and select **Overview** on the left navigation sidebar.

 !!! important
     -   The Organization Overview calculates metrics and displays data only for the **repositories that you follow** on Codacy.
-This means that depending on their selection of followed repositories, two users can see different results on their Organization Overview.
+This means that depending on their list of followed repositories, two users can see different results on their Organization Overview.

     -   The Organization Overview displays information for **at most the last 100 updated repositories**.